niess/danton/docs/source/geometry.rst

 Topography
 ----------

-Optionally, the Earth surface can be modelled by a Global Digital Elevation Model (GDEM), the like e.g. `SRTMGL1`_.
+The Earth surface can be modelled according to a Global Digital Elevation Model (GDEM), the like e.g. `SRTMGL1`_.
 Alternativelly, a constant topography elevation, all over the Earth, can be specified as well.